for high performance components.

 by producing economically

-improved implements assuring longer service life
+improved implements assuring continuing service life

 These processes have many variants, known also by other names: